#430: Delightful Machine Learning Apps with Gradio Transcript

 51:27 We're working on that actively.

-51:30 And then, yeah, really excited just cause it'll enable like a lot of people, like integrated community to collaborate with each other and build like really impressive stuff, kind of like on their own.
+51:30 And then, yeah, really excited just because it'll enable like a lot of people like in the

 51:43 Sure.